 Jyrki 69 – It was, really.
 The ’80s was a great time when the Rock-n-Roll really happened those days.
 New York in the late ’80s was fantastic.
 But it’s no use crying over spilled milk.
 That was then and we are living these days.
 I’m glad we had a chance to witness and have good times then.
 The good times are going to continue.
 It’s still the good times and The 69 Eyes are here to make sure.

 Jyrki 69 – No, before Universal Monsters I had always had my musical side adventures.
 Before 2014 I had actually formed this Rockabilly supercrew kind of thing called The 69 Cats.
 That’s my dark American Rockabilly band.
 I wanted to try out playing some roots Rock-n-Roll music.
-That’s a band with Danny B. Harvey from the Rockats and recently from The Head Cat with Lemmy of Motörhead.
+That’s a band with Danny B. Harvey from the RocKats and recently from The Head Cat with Lemmy of Motörhead.
 Danny B. Harvey on guitar and Chopper Franklin from The Cramps on the bass, and on drums on the albums, and some shows, was Clem Burke from Blondie.
 This was called The 69 Cats with me on vocals.
 We released an album in 2014 called Transylvanian Tapes.
-This was something that I was doing before.
+This was something that I had done before.
 I wanted to play and sing Rockabilly.
 We played really cool shows in The States – Hollywood, New Orleans, Nashville, and so on.
 We also toured in Europe.
 This was like a little holiday and an inspirational time for me to write the stuff for The 69 Eyes for Universal Monsters.

 Since that, I’ve been feeling really creative.
 Right after Universal Monsters, I had wanted to try something else.
 Johnny Lee Michaels, the main producer of the most known 69 Eyes albums, returned.
 He was producing my vocals for The 69 Cats and a year after he produced the whole The 69 Eyes album, Universal Monsters.
 Then a year ago, we decided, hey let’s do something just together, just me and him.

 He has been creating music over the years just for his own archives.
-He had a lot of stuff, this movie sounding music.
-He had all these movie kind of songs.
+He had a lot of stuff, this movie-sounding music.
+He had all these movie kinds of songs.
 We just created Helsinki Vampire from his own music and decided to just make it as dark as possible.
-There is two exceptions which are the first single, “Last Halloween,” that is a Halloween anthem, nothing more and nothing less.
-It’s just a song that you can put on before or after on Halloween.
+There are two exceptions which are the first single, “Last Halloween,” that is a Halloween anthem, nothing more and nothing less.
+It’s just a song that you can put on before or after Halloween.
 It’s made for that.
 Then there’s the single that is going to come out that’s called “Blood Lust,” which is more of a song that you can play at a club for people.
 The rest of the record is really dark.
 The rest of the record I would say is more mindful music.
 It’s very dark, long songs, they can be over ten minutes.
 It’s not poppy at all, it’s the darkest music I’ve ever done.
 So we were just, “Let’s do it!”
 I’m excited, and despite these two singles, it’s very different from the regular 69 Eyes stuff.
 I’m just really excited to deliver this for people who are into our music or for people who are following what I am doing.

 CrypticRock.com – It certainly is much darker than things you have done with The 69 Eyes.
 It really has a lot of depth to it.
 Was that something that you wanted to keep separate from The 69 Eyes?

 Jyrki 69 – The 69 Eyes is a certain kind of band.
 We have a certain sound.
 We don’t have that kind of limitation over the years, it’s always been different kinds of stuff on the records, but some things we have to separate.
-That’s why I started the Rockabilly band, The 69 Cats, because I wanted to play that kind of rude sounding stuff.
+That’s why I started the Rockabilly band, The 69 Cats, because I wanted to play that kind of rude-sounding stuff.
 Then, for this solo record, there are these moody, very long songs.
 The 69 Eyes is not that serious in that sense.
 It’s made seriously and everything is how it is, but the solo album is really more deep down, dark stuff.
 The 69 Eyes is never that dark.
 It shouldn’t be.
 It is what it is, it has its form, it has its purpose, and it has its own style.

 Helsinki Vampire was actually kind of difficult to record.
 Sometimes we got upset after recording some of the songs (laughs).
-Recording is like theater – you have to find the character, you have to be present in the song.
+The recording is like theater – you have to find the character, you have to be present in the song.
 It also goes into your system.
 When the songs are like this, it eats you up after a while.
-I love it and it was fantastic.
+I loved it and it was fantastic.
 We were laughing, saying, “Holy shit, that was pretty hard to record this song because it’s so dark.”
 Hopeful music, but I’d say it’s more mindful music.
 You can just listen to it, then maybe a couple of days later you realize, hold on, what about that song?
 I hope that it’s like that for people.

 CrypticRock.com – Something that sticks out about this solo record, it is very atmospheric and there are a lot of subtleties to a lot of the songs.
 You said it was difficult to record for you, and you can hear these subtleties throughout the record.
-It seemed like there was a lot of delicate little things that you put in here and there.
+It seemed like there were a lot of delicate little things that you put in here and there.
 Was that all by design?

-Jyrki 69 – Yeah, and I’m thinking that just starts to show the genius of Johnny Lee Michaels.
-He really can’t be as creative as he’d like to be with The 69 Eyes because we are a five piece Rock-n-Roll band, so that limits him.
+Jyrki 69 – Yeah, and I think that just starts to show the genius of Johnny Lee Michaels.
+He really can’t be as creative as he’d like to be with The 69 Eyes because we are a five-piece Rock-n-Roll band, so that limits him.
 On Helsinki Vampire, he handles all of the instruments.
 He plays everything, every guitar solo, every keyboard, he orchestrates them.
-We are a five piece Rock-n-Roll band and we write a straightforward song which is meant to be played live in front of the audience, and that limits certain things.
-On Helsinki Vampire, there was no limits.
+We are a five-piece Rock-n-Roll band and we write a straightforward song that is meant to be played live in front of the audience, and that limits certain things.
+On Helsinki Vampire, there were no limits.

 I still don’t know how or what he did.
 I think this really shows his genius.
 What is his genius?
 I think it’s the way of using keyboards and making old school stuff sound classic and timeless.
-For example, “Blood Lust,” it sounds like it’s from the ’80s.
-It’s not retro, but it smells very much like ’80s, but in the end it’s very modern and timeless.
+For example, “Blood Lust,” sounds like it’s from the ’80s.
+It’s not retro, but it smells very much like the ’80s, but in the end, it’s very modern and timeless.
 Let’s see what people think of this record.
 I’d like to do the next one if people really like this one.
 It’s interesting to create this kind of music.

 CrypticRock.com – That would be cool.
 Helsinki Vampire came out on June 23rd.
 You said you have come to America with The 69 Cats, but The 69 Eyes have not been here in some time.
 Will there be a forthcoming The 69 Eyes or solo shows?